AnasKhan-12/Movies-Recommendation-System/README.md

 * Key features like genres, cast, crew, and overview are extracted and combined.

-* Text data is vectorized using TF-IDF.
+* Text data is vectorized.

 * Similarity between movies is calculated using cosine similarity.